Key Points

 In the graphic below, you can understand why many reports of high yield are deceiving.

 You start with an input, which you transform into an output.
 This output is inspected, and a decision is made whether the output is good or defective.
 If it is good, the item goes on through the process.
 If not, an attempt is made to rework it.
-If that fails, the item is scrapped.
+When that fails, the item is scrapped.

 At some point, the item makes it through and continues through the process.
 But, was the rework and scrap accounted for when determining the yield of the process?
 Eventually, an item will get through, so your final yield may look good — but at what cost?